-Placement into the practical nursing program is a different process than admission to the College since this is a limited access program which accepts applicants through a first-qualified, first-accepted process.
+Placement into the practical nursing program is a different process than the admission to the college since this is a limited access program which accepts applicants through a first-qualified, first-accepted process.
 Applicants are encouraged to apply early and seek additional information by contacting the admissions office.
-Admission to the practical nursing program is a responsibility of the director of admission at the College.
+Acceptance to the practical nursing program is a responsibility of the director of admission and advisement at Williamsburg Technical College (WTC) and the Nurse Department Head of the practical nursing program.
 Acceptance to the practical nursing program is a two-part process based on a first qualified, first admitted basis.
-Requirements for preliminary acceptance to the program are as follows:
+Requirements for the preliminary acceptance to the practical nursing program are as follows:

-Part One: Pre-Nursing Students
+Part One:

 1. Meet admission criteria to Williamsburg Technical College.

-2. Have minimum placement test score from one of the following tests: SAT, ACT, or COMPASS (college placement test).
-If minimum placement tests scores are not achieved as outlined by WTC, a developmental studies course sequence will be required.
-3. Score a composite of 78% or higher on the NLN pre-admission examination for PN programs (PAX-PN).
+2. Have a minimum placement test score from one of the following tests: SAT, ACT, Accuplacer (college placement test).
+If minimum placement test scores are not achieved as outlined by WTC, a developmental studies course sequence will be required and will not be able to progress to the practical nursing program.
+3. Score a composite score of 105 or higher on the NLN Pre-Admission examination for PN (TEAS).
+Students are not eligible to take the TEAS until successful completion of any developmental courses as indicated in number 2 above.
 The examination fee is the student's responsibility.
-Go to [www.wiltech.edu](http://www.wiltech.edu) for PAX dates and times.
-A student may take this examination up to three times.
-If two or more students have identical PAX-PN composite scores, then the students with the highest science score will be offered admission.
-A student will not be able to take the PAX until successful completion is realized of any developmental courses as indicated in number 2 above.
-4. Be at least 17 years of age by August 1 of the year of acceptance.
-5. General education courses may be taken with, or prior to entering nursing courses.
-BIO 210 and BIO 211 must be completed within five years of entering the first nursing course.
-6. Once the above criteria have been met, the student is placed on the qualified waiting list.
-The student will receive a letter from the admissions office with a projected future practical nursing program start date.
-To reserve a seat, a \$50 nonrefundable deposit must be paid which will be applied toward the practical nursing program tuition and fees.
+The examination will be offered monthly through the admission office.
+A student may take the exam every other month.
+If two or more students have identical TEAS-PN composite score of 105 then the student with the highest science score will be placed on the qualified list for admission.
+4. Be at least 17 years of age by August 1 of the year of acceptance and possess either a high school diploma (Official Transcript) or GED (show documentation).
+5. The student must have an overall GPA 2.0 prior to being able to take TEAS.
+6. The student must have applied for (show documentation) and official transcripts from all colleges and universities.
+7. General Education Courses may be taken with, or prior to entering nursing courses.
+BIO-210 and BIO-211 must be completed within 5 years of entering the 1st nursing course.
+Only course work less than 10 years old with a grade of "C" or higher may be considered for transfer and transfer credit.
+Less than 10 years old from any regionally accredited higher education institution offering comparable courses is accepted.
+Credit from institutions not regionally accredited may require additional supporting documentation.
+ENG-101, MAT-101, Psy-201 must be within 10 years unless they were taken at WTC.
+8. Once the above criteria have been met, the student is placed on the qualified waiting list.
+The student will receive a letter from the admission office with a projected future practical nursing program start date.
+To reserve a seat, a \$50.00 non-refundable deposit must be paid which will be applied toward the practical nursing program tuition and fees.
+If the \$50 is not paid the student will forfeit his or her seat.